arielherself/espresso/README.raw.md

 <strong>Argentina</strong> was less fortunate—in December its annual <strong>inflation</strong> rate hit 95%, a three-decade high.
 Prices rose by 5.1% from the previous month.
 Last year only Zimbabwe, Lebanon, Venezuela, Syria and Sudan saw higher inflation, all in the triple digits.
 In 1989, when Argentina endured a bout of severe [hyperinflation](https://www.economist.com/finance-and-economics/2019/01/31/hyperinflations-can-end-quickly-given-the-right-sort-of-regime-change), prices rocketed by more than 3,000%.

+Recep Tayyip Erdogan, <strong>Turkey’s</strong> president, summoned the <strong>Swedish </strong>ambassador after a Kurdish group in Stockholm hanged an effigy of Mr Erdogan and likened him to Mussolini.
+Relations between the two countries are tense as they negotiate Sweden’s accession to NATO, which Turkey [agreed](https://www.economist.com/europe/2022/06/28/turkey-lifts-its-block-on-letting-sweden-and-finland-join-nato) to but has yet to ratify.
+Mr Erdogan has [accused ](https://www.economist.com/by-invitation/2022/05/30/recep-tayyip-erdogan-on-nato-expansion)Sweden of “supporting” the PKK, a Kurdish group that he considers a terrorist organisation.

+Listen to an abridged version of the subscriber-only briefing.

 <strong>Russia</strong> released <strong>Taylor Dudley</strong>, an American navy veteran whom it detained after he entered the Russian exclave of Kaliningrad in April.
 Mr Dudley is the second American citizen [freed](https://www.economist.com/the-economist-explains/2022/08/05/how-do-prisoner-swaps-work) from Russian prisons in just over a month.
 Meanwhile, 500 Ukrainian civilians remain trapped in Soledar, a town in eastern Ukraine that is being fiercely fought over, according to local officials.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>Taiwan Semiconductor Manufacturing Co</strong>, one of the world’s [largest chipmakers](https://www.economist.com/business/2022/10/17/the-american-chip-industrys-15trn-meltdown), reported a record quarterly profit of NT$295.9bn ($9.4bn).
 Strong demand for high-performance chips for 5G infrastructure and gadgets meant that TSMC bucked the trend of collapsing profits for technology firms.

-<strong>Benin’s</strong> main opposition party, Les Democrates, rejected the results of [last week’s election](https://www.economist.com/graphic-detail/2022/12/16/african-voters-increasingly-want-change), accusing supporters of Patrice Talon, Benin’s president, of “flagrant” cheating.
-Parties allied with Mr Talon won 81 out of 109 seats, with Les Democrates winning the remainder.
-Once a pioneer of African democracy, Benin has moved towards one-party rule in recent years.
-No opposition candidates were permitted to run in the previous parliamentary election in 2019.

 <strong>Georg Gänswein</strong>, a catholic archbishop and friend to the [late Pope Benedict XVI](https://www.economist.com/international/2023/01/02/the-death-of-pope-benedict-removes-a-problem-for-liberal-catholics), released his long-awaited memoir.
 In “Nothing But the Truth: My Life Beside Pope Benedict XVI” Archbishop Gänswein, nicknamed “Gorgeous George”, makes public the tense relationship between <strong>Pope Benedict</strong> and his successor <strong>Pope Francis</strong>.
 During an interview, Archbishop Gänswein said Pope Francis’s restrictions on Latin Mass “pained Benedict&#x27;s heart”.